samlev/recursion-guard/README.md

 bozo_repeat(); // 'bozo(88) : bozo(88)'
 ```

-See [documentation](docs/index.md#usage) for more explanation, examples, and advanced usage.
+See [the documentation](docs/index.md) for more explanation, examples, and advanced usage.